machichima/obstore/docs/getting-started.md

 - [`LocalStore`][obstore.store.LocalStore]: Local filesystem storage providing the same object store interface.
 - [`MemoryStore`][obstore.store.MemoryStore]: A fully in-memory implementation of ObjectStore.

-Additionally, some middlewares exist:

-- [`PrefixStore`][obstore.store.PrefixStore]: Store wrapper that applies a constant prefix to all paths handled by the store.

 Each store concept has a variety of constructors, and a host of configuration options.

 **Example:**